Ceca (singer): Marriage and motherhood

-While performing for Serbian soldiers at a military camp in Erdut during the Yugoslav wars in 1993, Ceca was introduced by singer Oliver Mandić to paramilitary commander and mobster, Željko "Arkan" Ražnatović.
+While performing for Serbian soldiers at a military camp in Erdut during the Yugoslav Wars in 1993, Ceca was introduced by singer Oliver Mandić to paramilitary commander and mobster, Željko "Arkan" Ražnatović.
 They married on 19 February 1995.
 Their wedding, which was broadcast internationally, was portrayed as the "Serbian fairytale" by the local media.
 The wedding video was later also released on a VHS tape.
 The couple have two children, Veljko Ražnatović (born 1996) and Anastasija (born 1998).
-In January 2000, her husband was assassinated in InterContinental Belgrade hotel.
+In January 2000, Arkan was assassinated in InterContinental Belgrade hotel.
 According to her, Arkan died in her arms as they were driving to the hospital.
 Arkan, including his companions Milenko Mandić, a business manager, and Dragan Garić, were shot dead by 23-year-old Dobroslav Gavrić, who was a junior police member.

 Legal issues

 Following the assassination of Prime Minister Zoran Đinđić in March 2003, Ražnatović was arrested under suspicion of harboring the leaders of the Zemun Clan in her house, and subsequently spent 121 days in commitment.
 Due to lack of evidence she was ultimately released of the charge, however, the investigation raised suspicion of Ceca's illegal firearm possession as well as of embezzlement from transfers of her husband's football club, FK Obilić, between 2000 and 2003.

 After eight years of investigation, in March 2011, a criminal charge was filled against Ražnatović by Serbian state prosecutors under suspicion of illegal appropriation of 4 million Deutsche Marks and over 3 million US dollars from FK Obilić player transfers, as well as for illegal possession of 11 machine guns.
 Ceca, who took over the club after Arkan's murder, had argued that the deals were maintained by her late husband, and that the guns also belonged to him.
 In June 2011, Ražnatović, who had pleaded guilty, was charged for embezzlement and illegal firearm possession, and sentenced with a 1.5 million euros fine and a year under house arrest.
 In February the following year, she finished serving her detention, which was eventually reduced to eight months.

 Moreover, due to her past legal issues, Ražnatović is allegedly banned from entering Croatia, being proclaimed persona non grata, however Ministry of Interior of Croatia has refused to comment on the veracity of that statement for data protection purposes.